elnatangits/javascript-projects/README.md

 # javascript-projects
-Projects from a collection of Udemy courses and authors
+Projects from a collection of Udemy courses related to javascript